CSCfi/korp-backend/korpplugins/README.md

 ## Plugin information

 A plugin module or package may define `dict` `PLUGIN_INFO` containing pieces of information on the plugin.
+The values of keys `"name"`, `"version"` and `"date"` are shown in the plugin load message if defined (and if `LOAD_VERBOSITY` is at least 1), but others can be freely added as needed.
 For example:

     PLUGIN_INFO = {
         "name": "korpplugins test plugin 1",